-In our latest Take 5 Live we sat down with Gideon Fidelzeid, Managing Editor of PRWeek, for a sneak peek at the 2020 Comms Report (which you can read in full here!).
+In our latest Take 5 Live we sat down with Gideon Fidelzeid, Managing Editor of PRWeek, for a sneak peek at the 2020 Comms Report.

 1. What is the most important thing to come out of this year's Comms Report?

 Comms is really establishing their seat at the table, especially after COVID-19.
 And not only that, they're getting closer to getting that right-hand; CEOs are understanding that this is who they need to talk to in making any major business decision.